Wavelength-division multiplexing: Wavelength-converting transponders

 Re-time, re-transmit, re-shape.
 3R Transponders were fully digital and normally able to view SONET/SDH section layer overhead bytes such as A1 and A2 to determine signal quality health.
-Many systems will offer 2.5 Gbit/s transponders, which will normally mean the transponder is able to perform 3R regeneration on OC-3/12/48 signals, and possibly gigabit Ethernet, and reporting on signal health by monitoring SONET/SDH section layer overhead bytes.
+Many systems will offer 2.5 Gbit/s transponders, which will normally mean the transponder is able to perform 3R regeneration on OC-3/12/48 signals, and possibly gigabit Ethernet, and report on signal health by monitoring SONET/SDH section layer overhead bytes.
 Many transponders will be able to perform full multi-rate 3R in both directions.
-Some vendors offer 10 Gbit/s transponders, which will perform Section layer overhead monitoring to all rates up to and including OC-192.
+Some vendors offer 10 Gbit/s transponders, which will perform section layer overhead monitoring to all rates up to and including OC-192.